teremterem/MiniAgents/README.md

 1. **Asynchronous Communication**: Enables non-blocking interactions between agents and LLMs.
 2. **Immutability**: Ensures predictable and reproducible agent behavior through immutable messages.
 3. **Streaming**: Supports efficient processing of large language model outputs via token streaming.
+3. **Streaming**: Enable streaming of data, both messages and tokens, to optimize the use of language models and other services.

 ---